-Graduation to Tier 1 Status
+Graduation to Tier 1 REIT Status

-Effective November 1, 2007, the REIT achieved Tier 1 REIT status on the Exchange.
-In connection with its graduation to Tier 1 REIT status, the REIT accelerated the release of 1,460,250 Units that were subject to escrow conditions at the time as a result of Charter Realty's initial listing as a capital pool company.
+Effective November 1, 2007, the REIT achieved Tier 1 status on the Exchange.
+In connection with its graduation to Tier 1 status, the REIT accelerated the release of 1,460,250 Units that were subject to escrow conditions at the time as a result of Charter Realty's initial listing as a capital pool company.
+As of December 31, 2008 all of the escrowed Units have been released.